cmksj1005/Counter-Function/README.md

 Example: ```<span class="extraCounter" associatedId="counter1" data="945"></span>```

 The extraCounter class creates a secondary counter that simulates a faster counting animation, typically displayed alongside the main counter.
-It updates the number rapidly in a looping fashion until the main counter finishes.
+It is specifically designed to handle large numbers (greater than 999) and updates the number rapidly in a looping fashion until the main counter finishes.

 - **associatedId**: Links the extra counter to the main counter using the class ID.
 - **data**: The number the extra counter will display once the main counter stops.